-If you find the right ball for your daily practice, then two-piece golf balls can be your suitable choice.
+If you find the right ball for your daily practice, two-piece golf balls can be your suitable choice.
 They have a rubber core and a simple surlyn cover in general.
 These balls are lightweight and deliver maximized distance with lower spin and movement.
 Also, the standard surlyn body makes the ball durable and long-lasting.
 The only drawback is this kind of ball is wrong in controlling part.

 3. Multi-layer construction

-Multi-layered golf balls consist of a hard or liquid core covering 2,3 or 4 layers of the rubber cover.
-The outer layer is fragile and mostly made of urethane cover, making the ball more expensive and convenient for the game.
+Multi-layered golf balls consist of a hard or liquid core covering 2,3, or 4 layers of the rubber cover.
+The outer layer is fragile and mostly made of a urethane cover, making the ball more expensive and convenient for the game.
 This thinner layer also increases spin and feels soft.
 Multi-layers provide control and shot sculpting.

 Golf balls are also categorized in other criteria, and that is the spinning rate.
 There are low spin, mid-spin, and high spin golf balls.

 Low spin golf balls have lower sidespin, and so, it gives a long distance.
 These balls are used, especially when you have to hit straight and cover a considerable distance.

 These balls are used mainly by golfers who have a slower swing speed.
 Professional or tour players generally do not use low spin balls.

 By the name, you might get understand that these balls are in between low and high spin.
 Mid-spin golf balls are the correct choice for most golfers.
 You can get a reasonable distance along with the feel when hit.
 On top of that, the spinning rate is controlled so that you can enjoy perfect hitting.